 Hi!
-I’m Jessica Montoya, and I founded COsewn in 2012 as a pattern making, sample sewing, and small batch production studio for apparel and accessories following several years of freelance sewing for several independent brands around the Denver area.
+I’m Jessica Montoya, and I founded COsewn in 2012 as a pattern making, sample sewing, and small batch production studio for apparel and accessories following 5+ years of freelance sewing for a number of independent brands and clients around the Denver area.
 I have a dual B.A. in Costume Technology and Arts Management, and have been sewing professionally since the early 2000’s.

-From 2014-2015, I expanded COsewn into a full scale cut & sew factory with 4-6 stitchers handling production of 20-500+ piece runs of accessories such as bow ties and cell phone arm bands alongside apparel including leggings and sweatshirts.
-Ultimately, I decided the factory model was more than I could effectively manage while caretaking for a toddler, and I scaled the business back to COsewn’s roots as a small sewing studio specializing in product development.
+From 2014-2015, I expanded COsewn into a full scale cut & sew factory and employed and trained several stitchers.
+We handled production of 20-500+ piece runs of small accessories such as bow ties and cell phone arm bands alongside apparel including leggings and sweatshirts.
+Ultimately, I decided the factory model was more than I could effectively manage at that point in time while also caretaking for a young child, so I scaled the business back to COsewn’s roots as a small studio specializing in product development and prototyping.

-In 2020, I pivoted to design and produce a line of face masks that became a bestseller on Etsy with thousands of units sold and over 1,300 five-star reviews.
-After making masks exclusively for over a year, I have once again turned my focus back to pattern making, sample sewing, and consulting with a focus on helping American brands develop production ready styles.
-My penchant for small batch and made to order apparel has sharpened my expertise in engineering and scaling sewing processes, and I have a passion for helping vertically integrated makers turn their small studios into efficient microfactories.
+In April 2020, I had the unexpected opportunity to practice what I preach to startup clients as I pivoted to design and produce my own line of face masks.
+My novel original design quickly became a bestseller on Etsy and led to thousands of units sold and 1,600+ five-star reviews.
+After making masks exclusively for over a year, I have once again turned my focus back to patternmaking, sample sewing, and consulting with a focus on helping American brands develop production ready styles.
+My penchant for small batch sewing and made to order apparel has sharpened my expertise in drafting and engineering sewing patterns, and I have a passion for domestic manufacturing and helping vertically integrated makers turn their in-house studios into flexible, efficient, and scalable microfactories.